How to create an llms.txt file

 4. Advanced template

-A larger SaaS or developer platform usually wants a deeper structure with
+A larger SaaS or developer platform usually wants a deeper structure with a dedicated Optional section.
+Use this as a starting point and trim aggressively.

 # Acme